IT Strategies for 5-10 person Architecture and Design Firms

-As an entrepreneur, it can be difficult to relinquish total control of your business.
-It’s your baby; and you know how to best protect it.
+As business owners, most of us really struggle between Control and Delegation.
+As an entrepreneur, it can be difficult to relinquish control of your business.
+It’s your baby and you know best how to run it.

-Unfortunately, this strategy is not sustainable as you grow.
+Unfortunately, staying 100% in control of every operational detail is not sustainable as you grow.

-Delegating and outsources tasks can free up a ton of time for you as a business owner, so that you can focus on the the three most important aspects of your business:
+Delegating and outsourcing tasks can free up a ton of time for you as a business owner so that you can focus on the three most important aspects of your business:

-Information Technology does not have to be thought of as defense.
+Information Technology does not have to be thought of mainly as a defensive set of systems.
 Indeed, with the right strategy, IT can serve as an offensive strategy to give your firm a competitive advantage.

 The mindset shouldn’t be: if something gets broken, I’ll call my IT guy to fix it.

-Through talking with our clients, an introspective reflection into the businesses we’ve operated, and an evaluation of past experiences, we’ve identified that a defensive IT strategy usually costs the founder an average of three hours per week, and the team five hours per week.
+Through talking with our clients and introspective reflection into the businesses we’ve operated, and an evaluation of past experiences, we’ve identified that a defensive IT strategy usually costs the founder.

-So where does these time costs come from?
+So where do these time costs come from?

 - Setting up computer access for employees and contractors